jackymallett/indexed/README.md

 Verðtrygging
 ============

-Verðtrygg Lán, or indexed linked loans, are a financial instrument widely used in Iceland for personal and commercial loans.
+Verðtryggð Lán, or indexed linked loans, are a financial instrument widely used in Iceland for personal and commercial loans.
 They are calculated using an annuity based formula which applies the current inflation rate, as measured by the Consumer Price Index (CPI), to the outstanding principal of the loan, so that the principal